 Mt. of Olives Observation Point Review

-This is the classic panoramic view of the Old City: looking across the Kidron Valley over the gold Dome of the Rock.
-It's best in the early morning, with the sun at your back, or at sunset on days with some clouds, when the golden glow can compensate for the glare.
+The Old City, with its landmark domes and towers, is squarely within your lens in this classic, picture-postcard panoramic view.
+It's best in the early morning, with the sun at your back, or at sunset on days with some clouds, when the golden glow and sunbeams more than compensate for the glare.

 Camel and donkey drivers (usually one of each) are always pushing to give you a short ride (not cheap!), and the vendors can be persistent, but a polite "no thank you" is sometimes enough for them to go bother someone else.
-The frequent police presence has made the locals less aggressive, but still beware of pickpockets here and on the road down to Gethsemane.
+Beware of pickpockets here and on the road down to Gethsemane.
 Fairly good bathrooms are a welcome addition.

 - Address: E-Sheikh St., opposite Seven Arches Hotel, Mt. of Olives, Jerusalem, 97916